+The position is open to female researchers in any aspect of ASTRO-3D science including optical, infrared and radio astronomy directed towards understanding the evolution of matter, the chemical elements, and ionizing radiation in the Universe from the Epoch of Reionization to the present day.
 The appointee is expected to attract postgraduate students, engage collaborative links within the School as well as externally, and secure competitive research funding in line with the strategic direction of the School.
-The appointee will have a core commitment to teaching within the School's undergraduate and MSc programs, and supervise research students at undergraduate, MSc and MPhil/PhD levels.
+The Lecturer will supervise research students at undergraduate, MSc and MPhil/PhD levels.
+At the conclusion of their ASTRO-3D fellowship, the successful candidate will also have a core commitment to teaching within the School's undergraduate and MSc programs.